grafana/loki/docs/sources/clients/aws/ecs/_index.md

 },
 ```

 The `log_router` container image is the [Fluent bit Loki docker image][fluentbit loki image] which contains the Loki plugin pre-installed.
 As you can see the `firelensConfiguration` type is set to `fluentbit` and we've also added `options` to enable ECS log metadata.
-This will be useful when querying your logs with Loki [LogQL][logql] label matchers.
+This will be useful when querying your logs with Loki LogQL label matchers.

 > The `logConfiguration` is mostly there for debugging the fluent-bit container, but feel free to remove that part when you're done testing and configuring.